pbrown063/obs-exp-re-infection-severity/hypothesis.md

 #### Request Section 9/10  - Decreasing Severity Clarification
 People are infected with COVID once should have a decrease in severity of outcome upon re-infection.

+#### Request Section 11 - PCR testing cycle threshold
+Higher cycle threshold means lower viral load, vaccines should be expected to decrease viral load
+ - a) Vaccine dose and cycle threshold of positive case should have a direct relationship
+ - b) Vaccine dose and cycle threshold of negative case should have an inverse relationship
+ - c)